akvo/knowledgebase/docs/rsr/user_management.md

-Step 1: User Access for a project is done via section 3 of the Editor
+**Step 1:** User Access for a project is done via section 3 of the Editor

-Step 2: From section 3, scroll down to go to User Access section and click ‘Restricted Access’
+**Step 2:** From section 3, scroll down to go to User Access section and click *‘Restricted Access’*

-Step 3: Once you activated the feature, add users that should have access to the project by clicking ‘Add user’
+**Step 3:** Once you activated the feature, add users that should have access to the project by clicking *‘Add user’*

-Step 4: You can search for registered users for your organisation and also users for the project’s partners.
+**Step 4:** You can search for registered users for your organisation and also users for the project’s partners.

-Step 5: Users added to a project retain the role assigned to them by their RSR administrator when they’ve first registered with RSR.
+**Step 5:** Users added to a project retain the role assigned to them by their RSR administrator when they’ve first registered with RSR.
 However, a user's role can be changed for particular projects.
-For example, a user can have a ‘default’ role of M&E Manager, but a for a particular project they could be assigned the role of ‘Enumerator’.
+For example, a user can have a *‘default’* role of M&E Manager, but a for a particular project they could be assigned the role of *‘Enumerator’*.

-Step 6: Review and confirm the users granted access for your project directly from section 3
+**Step 6:** Review and confirm the users granted access for your project directly from section 3

-Step 7: You can also see which users have access to a project directly from the ‘My Projects’ page.
+**Step 7:** You can also see which users have access to a project directly from the ‘My Projects’ page.